tristanbatchler/tbat.me/_posts/2024-11-16-godot-golang-mmo-part-9.md

 }
 ```

-Now, in the `OnEnter` function of the `BrowsingHiscores` state, let's send a `HiscoreBoardMessage` back to the client with some dummy data, just to make sure everything is working.
+Next, in the `OnEnter` function of the `BrowsingHiscores` state, let's send a `HiscoreBoardMessage` back to the client with some dummy data, just to make sure everything is working.

 ```directory
 /server/internal/server/states/browsingHiscores.go